How to Tell if You Need a New Clutch for Your Car

 Spongy, vibrating or sticking clutch pedal

-The chances are you drive your car every day.
+You probably drive your car every day.
 You know all its quirks, so you can also tell when something isn’t right, even if the signs are subtle.
 Any changes in how your clutch pedal feels could indicate that the clutch will soon need replacing.

-So, what exactly does a “spongy” pedal feel like?
+So, what exactly does a 'spongy' pedal feel like?
 When you push your pedal down, you’ll generally feel some resistance - this is normal.
 But if it starts to feel softer and offers less resistance, it usually means there’s a problem.

 First thing's first, check your clutch fluid level.
 Low fluid should be topped up immediately; this may solve the spongy feeling of the pedal.
-However, if the liquid isn’t low or the symptoms persist, your car’s clutch is probably worn.
+However, if the liquid isn’t low or the symptoms persist, your car’s clutch is probably worn

 Difficulty changing gear